vassiliphilippov/erct-papers/_papers/09-hirshleifer-2021-incentives-for-effort.md

       They only measure outcomes in mathematics; no other subjects' performance is tracked.
     quote: >-
+      "All students are assigned the same interactive learning modules ... and test at the end of the unit ...
-      "Students took an interactive math curriculum… Our main outcome measure is a math test drawn from the same modules." (p.
+      The main outcome measure is a second test at the end of the unit." (p.
 1–2)
     analysis: >-
       Under the 'AllExams' criterion, a study should measure impact on all major subjects taught at that level, typically using standard exam-based measures.